AugmentedDesignLab/junction-art/README.md

 1. successor is connected to one's end.
 2. predecessor is connected to one's start.

+# Immutable objects: (recreate instead of edits because they are shared amount different users)
+1. raw geometries in planview (Line, Arc, Spiral, ParamPoly, etc.)
+2. any lane
+3. any link

 # JunctionHarvester
 This is the class that harvests junctions.